Tensor products of Dirac structures and interconnection in Lagrangian mechanical systems: Background

-From the viewpoint of control theory, a notion of {\it implicit port-controlled Hamiltonian (IPCH) systems} (an implicit Hamiltonian system with external control inputs) was developed by \cite{VaMa1995} (see also \cite{BC1997}, \cite{BL2000} and \cite{Van96}) and much effort has been devoted to the passivity based control for the interconnected mechanical systems (\cite{Ort1998}).
-For the case of regular Lagrangian systems, the equivalence between {\it controlled Lagrangian (CL) systems} and {\it controlled Hamiltonian (CH)} systems was shown by \cite{ChBlLeMa2002} and the reduction theory for the CL systems was shown by \cite{ChMars2004}.
-For the general case in which a given Lagrangian is degenerate, an implicit Lagrangian analogue of IPCH systems, namely, a notion of {\it implicit port-controlled Lagrangian (IPCL) systems} for electrical circuits was constructed by \cite{YoMa2006c} and \cite{YoMa2007a}, where it was shown that L-C transmission lines can be represented in the context of the IPLC system by employing induced Dirac structures with Lagrange multipliers.
+With regards to theory, the equivalence between {\it controlled Lagrangian (CL) systems} and {\it controlled Hamiltonian (CH)} systems was shown by \cite{ChBlLeMa2002} for non-degenerate Lagrangians.
+For the case in which the Lagrangian is degenerate, an implicit Lagrangian analogue of IPCH systems, namely, an {\it implicit port-controlled Lagrangian (IPCL) systems} for electrical circuits were constructed by \cite{YoMa2006c} and \cite{YoMa2007a}, where it was shown that L-C transmission lines can be represented in the context of the IPLC system by employing induced Dirac structures.

-Recently, it was shown by \cite{CeVdeScBa2007} that any power-conserving interconnection of IPCH systems is another port-Hamiltonian system, with the Dirac structure being the {\it composition} of the Dirac structures of its constituent parts, Hamiltonian the sum of the Hamiltonians, and resistive relations determined by the individual resistive relations.
-As a control application, the feedback interconnection of a plant port-Hamiltonian system with a controller port-Hamiltonian system can be represented by the composition of a plant Dirac structure with a controller Dirac structure.